Vision First – Goals Second & The Power of Foresight

 It is easy to allow ourselves to be manipulated into mediocrity.
 We are constantly presented with magazines, advertisements and television shows that purport to be a reflection of normalcy.
 We are led to believe that being normal is to be like everyone else.
 If we choose to venture outside the box of normalcy, we will be criticized; yet people have great respect for risk-takers.

-A Grand Vision takes a quantum leap from the ordinary.
+The Power of Foresight and vision takes a quantum leap from the ordinary.
 If it spells out our highest ideals and wishes, it stands to reason that it will stand above the commonplace.
 It will set us apart from the crowd.
 Think Amazon, Southwest Airlines, Apple, PepsiCo, Tesla, Make-A-Wish Foundation, Save the Children or the Cleveland Clinic.

 Great visions are not handed down from above.
 They are not dictated or manipulative.
 Visions are created and crafted by those who will be living the vision.